tenzir/tenzir/web/docs/formats.md

 ### `--schema-only` (Parsers)

-If the an existing schema was given/selected, enabling this option will ensure that the output schema has *only* the fields from that schema.
+When working with an existing schema, this option will ensure that the output schema has *only* the fields from that schema.
 If the schema name is obtained via a `selector` and it does not exist, this has no effect.